-THIS PROXY STATEMENT IS FURNISHED IN CONNECTION WITH THE SOLICITATION OF PROXIES BY THE BOARD OF DIRECTORS OF KOSS CORPORATION (the "Company") for use at the Company's 2004 Annual Meeting of Stockholders (the "Meeting") and any adjournment thereof, for the purposes set forth in the foregoing Notice of Annual Meeting of Stockholders.
+THIS PROXY STATEMENT IS FURNISHED IN CONNECTION WITH THE SOLICITATION OF PROXIES BY THE BOARD OF

+DIRECTORS OF KOSS CORPORATION (the "Company") for use at the Company's 2005 Annual Meeting of Stockholders (the "Meeting") and any adjournment thereof, for the purposes set forth in the foregoing Notice of Annual Meeting of Stockholders.

 Date, Time, and Location.
-The Meeting will be held at the Milwaukee River Hilton Hotel, 4700 North Port Washington Avenue, Milwaukee, Wisconsin 53212, on Thursday, October 28, 2004, at 9:00 a.m. local time.
+The Meeting will be held at the Milwaukee River Hilton Hotel, 4700 North Port Washington Avenue, Milwaukee, Wisconsin 53212, on Wednesday, October 12, 2005, at 9:00 a.m. local time.

 Purposes of the Meeting.
 The Company is soliciting the stockholders' proxies.
-At the Meeting, stockholders will consider and vote upon the following: (i) the election of six (6) directors for one-year terms; (ii) a proposal to ratify the appointment of Grant Thornton LLP ("Grant Thornton"), as the independent accountants for the fiscal year ending June 30, 2005; and (iii) such other business as may properly be brought before the Meeting.
+At the Meeting, stockholders will consider and vote upon the following: (i) the election of six (6) directors for one-year terms; (ii) a proposal to ratify the appointment of Grant Thornton LLP ("Grant Thornton"), as the independent accountants for the fiscal year ending June 30, 2006; and (iii) such other business as may properly be brought before the Meeting.

 Proxy Solicitation.
 The cost of soliciting proxies will be borne by the Company.
 Proxies will be solicited primarily by mail and may be made by directors, officers, and employees personally or by telephone.
 The Company will reimburse brokerage firms, custodians, and nominees for their out-of-pocket expenses incurred in forwarding proxy materials to beneficial owners.
-Proxy Statements and proxies will be mailed to stockholders on approximately October 7, 2004.
+Proxy Statements and proxies will be mailed to stockholders on approximately September 20, 2005.

 Quorum and Voting Information.
-Only stockholders of record of the Company's \$.005 par value common stock (the "Common Stock") at the close of business on September 22, 2004 (the "Record Date") are entitled to vote at the Meeting.
-As of the Record Date, there were issued and outstanding 3,696,525 shares of Common Stock.
-Accordingly, as of the Record Date, there were 3,696,525 shares of Common Stock entitled to one vote per share.
+Only stockholders of record of the Company's \$.005 par value common stock (the "Common Stock") at the close of business on September 14, 2005 (the "Record Date") are entitled to vote at the Meeting.
+As of the Record Date, there were issued and outstanding 3,744,525 shares of Common Stock, each of which is entitled to one vote per share.
 A quorum of stockholders is necessary to take action at the Meeting.
 A majority of the outstanding shares of Common Stock, represented in person or by proxy, will constitute a quorum of stockholders at the Meeting.
 Votes cast by proxy or in person at the Meeting will be tabulated by the inspector of elections appointed for the Meeting.
-The inspector of elections will determine whether or not a quorum is present at the Meeting.
 The inspector of elections will treat abstentions as shares of Common Stock that are present and entitled to vote for purposes of determining the presence of a quorum.
 If a broker indicates on the proxy that it does not have discretionary authority to vote certain shares of Common Stock on a particular matter (a "broker non-vote"), those shares will not be considered as present and entitled to vote with respect to that matter (although those shares are considered entitled to vote for quorum purposes and may be entitled to vote on other matters).

 The six nominees receiving the greatest number of votes cast in person or by proxy at the Meeting will be elected directors of the Company.
-The vote required to ratify the appointment of Grant Thornton as independent accountants for the year ending June 30, 2005, and to approve any other matter to be presented to the Meeting, is the affirmative vote of a majority of the shares of Common Stock present in person or represented by proxy at the Meeting.
-Abstentions and broker non-votes will have no effect on the election of directors and will have the same effect as votes "against" ratification of Grant Thornton as the Company's accountants for the year ending June 30, 2005.
+The vote required to ratify the appointment of Grant Thornton as independent accountants for the year ending June 30, 2006, and to approve any other matter to be presented to the Meeting, is the affirmative vote of a majority of the shares of Common Stock present in person or represented by proxy at the Meeting.
+Abstentions and broker non-votes will have no effect on the election of directors and will have the same effect as votes "against" ratification of Grant Thornton as the Company's accountants for the year ending June 30, 2006.